kushv818/embedded-onboarding/section-01/WORK.md

 This section is probably the longest section as it covers the fundamentals.

+Before you start, set up your environment if you haven't done so already.
+Go to `SETUP.md` at the root of the repo.

 > This tutorial assumes you are at least familiar with general programming concepts and syntax.

 ## Exercise 1: Hello World and compiling with `gcc`